narcher2/Murder/readme.md

 > ### Warning !
 RPG JS use [CanvasEngine](http://canvasengine.net) dev.
 Think integrate CanvasEngine and all extensions before RPG JS

-> Only tested with Google Chrome

 > Uses http://localhost for to test

-## TODO ##

-- A-RPG
-- TouchPad compatibilitises
-- Menu
-    - Equipment bug
-    - Item use

 ## How does it work ? ##